USB Repair Tool | Fix USB Device Not Recognized Error Codes

 How to Use USB Repair Safely

-1. Download and launch the USB Repair tool.
+1. Download and launch the application.

-2. Create a Windows Restore Point using the built in option.
+2. Create a Windows Restore Point using the built-in option.

 3. Click the Repair USB button.

-4. Restart your computer to apply the changes.
+4. Restart your computer after repairs complete.

 5. Reconnect your USB device and test functionality.